ShaileshWasti/ShaileshWasti.github.io/_pages/research.md

 <h2>(Real-Time) Electricity Market Design <span class="cluster-tag cluster-tag--current">Current</span></h2>

-The growing penetration of weather-dependent renewable resources, particularly wind and solar, increases net-load variability and short-term forecast uncertainty.
+The growing penetration of weather-dependent renewable resources, particularly wind and solar, is increasing net-load variability and short-term forecast uncertainty.
 System operators face the challenge of managing this cost-effectively and reliably within a merit-order-based market design.
 I study the management of storage, the incorporation of uncertainty into market simulation models, and the effects on price formation, with practical implications for RTOs/ISOs' operational and market design considerations — especially how merit-order-based dispatch fares when opportunity cost, rather than heat rate and fuel cost, drives price formation.

 ### Simulation Framework